vespene-io/_old_vespene/docs/source/authz.rst

     )

-The filter_view parameter is designed to make lists more compact (for example, in environments with hundreds of projects), but is not designed to keep project configurations or user/team existance secret.
+The filter_view parameter is designed to make lists more compact (for example, in environments with hundreds of projects), but is not designed to keep project configurations or user/team existence secret.
 Transparency in an organization is a good thing anyway.

 We expect the vast majority of all Vespene users will want to leave the ownership plugin engaged.